Stephen Pearcy

-Stephen Eric Pearcy (born July 3, 1956) is an American musician who is the founder, singer and songwriter of the heavy metal band Ratt.
-He has also created the bands Firedome, Crystal Pystal, Arcade, Vicious Delite and Vertex.
-He has also recorded seven albums as a solo artist.
+Stephen Eric Pearcy (born July 3, 1956) is an American musician who is the founder, lead singer and a songwriter of the heavy metal band Ratt.
+He also created bands including Arcade, Vicious Delite and Vertex, and has recorded seven albums as a solo artist.
+Pearcy created his own indie label in 1995 to release his solo albums and music for TV, commercial and movies.

 Career

 In his early teens, Pearcy aspired to be a top fuel race car driver and expressed no desire to pursue a career in music.
 He started the bands Firedome and Crystal Pystal.
-Pearcy also wrote music for a band that he named Mickey Ratt (formed in San Diego in 1977).
+Pearcy also wrote most of the music for his new band that he named Mickey Ratt (formed in San Diego in 1977).

+Pearcy moved his band Mickey Ratt to Los Angeles and Hollywood in 1980.

-In 1981, the band's name was shortened to Ratt, and the original lineup was solidified in 1983.
+In 1981, the band's name was shortened to Ratt, and the lineup was solidified in 1983.
 Playing clubs such as The Troubadour, The Roxy and The Whisky, Ratt amassed a large local following.
 After releasing an eponymous six-song EP in 1983 that sold 200,000 copies, Ratt released its breakthrough album, Out of the Cellar, on Atlantic Records in 1984.
+The debut album sold almost 3 million copies in the US by the end of 1984.
 The band opened arena shows and tours for ZZ Top, Ozzy Osbourne and Billy Squier.
-"Out of the Cellar" went five times multi-platinum, and the band headed its own arena tours around the world for the next ten years.
-After releasing four multi-platinum records and three gold albums with Ratt, Pearcy left the band in 1992.
+"Out of the Cellar" eventually went five times platinum, and the band headlined its own tours around the world for the next ten years.
+After releasing four consecutive multi-platinum records and five gold albums with Ratt, Pearcy left the band in 1992.